The Mommy Memos: Reflections on my First Year of Motherhood

 I dreamt in a montage of a rosy hospital scene, brow covered in sweat but smiling with euphoric world-changing love, the first newborn days tiring, but oh so rewarding, images of her crawling, using a spoon for the first time, walking, talking.
 Our Mommy & Me gymnastic classes.
 Our lunches out.
 Our playgroup.

 The reality of the first year was a bit of a shock.
 The first time I laid eyes on my new baby, I was so exhausted and in so much pain I didn't really feel that axis-altering love I thought all good mothers were supposed to have.
 (Turns out, this is a purely chemical reaction that only about 60% of mothers actually have.)
-The newborn days were a haze of explosive shits (the walls were covered in shit so many times, my husband seriously suggested building some kind of wall around the changing table) and "witching hour" crying jags that left me feeling depleted and gloomy.
+The newborn days were a haze of explosive bowel movements (the walls were covered in poop so many times, my husband seriously suggested building some kind of wall around the changing table) and "witching hour" crying jags that left me feeling depleted and gloomy.

 The first eight weeks of my daughter's life were some of the hardest of my life.
 But one thing that motherhood has taught me is that time goes by so fast.
 Before I knew it, she was laughing.
 The first time I heard her laugh it brought tears to my eyes.
 My husband was holding her and I was making funny faces and it slipped out.
 It was like hearing the jingle of the bell from the Polar Express and feeling the warmth of the sun on your face at the same time.
 That giggle was better than any imagined scene I could've come up with.